-If you’re yet to tick The Otley Run off your Leeds bucket list, we have all the info you need to make it a pub crawl you’ll never forget.
+If you’re yet to tick The Otley Run off your Leeds bucket list, now’s the time to do it – we have all the info you need to make it a pub crawl you’ll never forget.

 Woodies Craft Ale House

-Woodies is the only place to kick off The Otley Run – a proper Yorkshire pub in Far Headingley, it buzzes with anticipation as folk gather to start the pub crawl into Leeds.
-It has a huge range of craft beers, real ales and spirits that should get the ball rolling nicely.
-While you’re there, you’ll no doubt end up comparing who’s got the best or most ridiculous outfits, and if the sun’s out, it’s got a cracking beer garden around the back too.
+Woodies is the only place to kick off The Otley Run.
+A proper Yorkshire pub in Far Headingley, it buzzes with anticipation as folk gather to start the pub crawl into Leeds city centre.
+It serves a huge range of craft beer, real ale and spirits so you can get the ball rolling straight away.
+If the sun’s out, head out back to the beer garden, where you can compare who’s got the best or most ridiculous outfits.

 Woodies Craft Ale House, 107 Otley Road, Headingley, Leeds, West Yorkshire, LS16 5JG.